axelvaldez/radical-companies/_posts/reviews/2023-06-14-competence-is-not-intelligence.markdown

  <p>Open Source Software (OSS) wil be out of it for good.</p>

 <h1>The Real Risk</h1>
  <p>These enclosures are the real risk.
 And it is not the fact that somebody will be making more money our ot it.
-The real risk is that by virtue of their capital investements they will getting more power to do their own &ldquo;regulation.&rdquo;.</p>
+The real risk is that by virtue of their capital investements they will getting more power.
+As investors they will be doing their own &ldquo;regulation.&rdquo;.</p>
  <p>A few people will be slotted into the priviledged category of &ldquo;AI wizards&rdquo; and be paid a &ldquo;reasonable.&rdquo; amount, enough to make them think they are different.
 Everybody else will live off handouts from the <em>21c Robber Barons</em>.
 This means that the <span class='_paradigm'>Fiat</span> system and the oligarchic owners will continue to thrive and the possibility of non-<span class='_paradigm'>Fiat</span> systems and co-ownership will be slowed down.</p>
  <p>The piece by Blair Fix is entitled, <span class='_quotespan'>No, AI Does Not Pose an Existential Risk to Humanity</span>.
 It is very true.
 A,so, very true is that the <em>21c Robbert Barons</em> are pushing hard for an enclosure-by-regulation moat around their businesses.</p>